jmg049/DataSets/README.md

 After installation, you can use the `mm_dataset` command-line tool:

 Options:
-- `--dataset`: Dataset to download (currently only supports "mmimdb")
+- `--dataset`: Dataset to download (choices are: ["mmimdb", "avmnist", "kinetics-sounds"])
 - `--download_dir`: Directory to save the dataset (default: "data")
-- `--unzip`: Unzip the resulting download file
+- `--unzip`: Unzip the resulting download file.
+Default: False
+- `--del_zip`: Flag indicating the zip file should be deleted after unzipping.
+Default: False

 ## Available Datasets

 Currently, the following datasets are supported:

 - MMIMDb: Multimodal IMDb dataset

-In future:
 - Kinetics-Sounds
 - AVMNIST
-- More